BCV-Uniandes/GraSP/TAPIS/README.md

 ### Region Features

+Our code allows calculating region features during training and validation (on the fly) or storing precalculated region features:

-Our code stores the region features corresponding to the predicted segments in the same results files in the output directory.
+Our published results are based on stored region features, as calculating features on the fly significantly increases computational complexity and slows training down.
+Our code stores the region features corresponding to the predicted segments in the same results files in the output directory of the segmentation baseline.
 However, you can use the [match_annots_n_preds.py](https://github.com/BCV-Uniandes/GraSP/blob/main/TAPIS/data/match_annots_n_preds.py) script to filter predictions, assign region features to ground truth instances for training, and parse predictions into necessary files for TAPIS.
 Use the code as follows:

 ```sh
 $ python match_annots_n_preds.py
 ```

+To calculate region features on the fly, we provide an example of configuring our code in the ```run_files/grasp_short-term_rpn.sh``` file.

 ### MATIS Baseline for Endovis 2017 and 2018